 Conclusions & Final Thoughts:

 The Cage, directed by Robert Butler, still stands tall among other giants of science fiction and television.
+With Susan Oliver, and Jon Lormer.
 Color, 64 minutes, Not Rated.